Can Europe save the koala?

 Recommendations for policymakers:

-Include the finance sector in the upcoming EU Regulation proposal to curb EU-driven deforestation and forest degradation.
+Expand obligations to the finance sector in the Deforestation Free Regulation.
 This would ensure a level-playing field so that financial institutions that fund deforestation are required to undertake due diligence similarly to companies that import commodities.

-Introduce an adequate Taxonomy Regulation’s Delegated Act on Biodiversity (objective no. 6) to address the challenge of biodiversity loss.
+Introduce an adequate Taxonomy Regulation’s Delegated Act on Biodiversity (objective no. 6) to address biodiversity loss.
 An economic activity cannot be deemed sustainable if it involves cutting down valuable forests or affecting important ecosystems.

 Ensure the Sustainable Finance Disclosure Regulation is applied by financial organisations and issue sanctions to companies that fail to disclose enough.